Easy Steps Of Growing Lime Trees In Pots

 Omani lime trees are small and compact trees native to Oman in the Middle East.
 They also have a lot of thorns; thus, plucking the fruit should be done with caution.
 The limes are tiny, have a lemony flavour, and are typically tart and sour.

 Omani limes are typically boiled in saltwater, dried, and used as a spice.
-Many Middle Eastern meals benefit from the addition of this dried spice, which is usually made up of two varieties of limes: black limes and white limes.
-White limes have a moderate flavor, while black limes have a robuflavourvor.
+Many Middle Eastern meals benefit from adding this dried spice, which is usually made up of two varieties of limes: black and white.
+White limes have a moderate flavour, while black limes have a robust flavour.

 Omani limes usually are affordable, but the spices manufactured from them can be costly due to their scarcity.
-Omani limes are typically found in supermarket stores that cater to Middle Eastern clients in the United States.
+Omani limes are typically found in supermarkets that cater to Middle Eastern clients in the United States.

 6. Australian Desert Lime Tree

-This is yet another tiny lime tree; in fact, the fruit is around the size of a regular marble, making it exceptionally small in comparison to other limes.
-These Australian desert limes aren't commonly found in grocery shops, but they're used in various pre-made foods.
+This is yet another tiny lime tree; the fruit is around the size of a regular marble, making it exceptionally small compared to other limes.
+These Australian desert limes aren't commonly found in grocery shops but are used in various pre-made foods.

 7. Calamansi Lime Tree

 Calamansi limes, also known as musk limes, are incredibly tart and used in various Filipino recipes.
 The calamansi lime is an orange-coloured fruit with a thin peel that grows to approximately an inch in diameter.
 It also doesn't travel well and normally doesn't store properly.